Where is the Santiago Canyon College Veterans Service Office located?

 I dropped or added a class this term.
 Is there anything I need to do?

-Yes.
-Fill out the add/drop form at the VSO so your certification can be adjusted.
-Adjustment to classes may lead to an overpayment with the VA.
-If an overpayment occurs, the student may be responsible for repayment to the VA.
+If you have already been certified for the term, you will need to fill out the Add/Drop Form at the VSO so your certification can be adjusted.
+Reduction in certified courses may lead to a debt with the VA or with the campus.
+If a debt occurs, the student may be responsible for repayment.

 I have been certified and still haven't received my payment from the VA.
 Who do I speak to?

-Any concerns regarding payment should be directed to the Department of Veterans Affairs at 1-888-442-4551.
+Any concerns regarding payment should be directed to the Department of Veterans Affairs at 888-442-4551.
 The VSO has no information on the amount or disbursement of your payments.
 Payments are typically made during the first week of each month for the training pursued during the previous month.
-For example, if you attend classes in February, you should expect to receive your payment in the first week of March.
-Filling out your initial application for benefits the same time you turn in a certification request can cause delays on processing payment in the VA even if we've already certified you.
+For example, if you attend classes in February, you should expect to receive your payment around the first week of March.
+Filling out your initial application for benefits the same time you turn in a certification request can cause delays on processing payment with the VA even if your classes have already been certified for the term.
 Also, you will need to consider when you turn in your certification request in the VSO.
-If you turn it in late and it's submitted late, your payment may also be late.
+Submitting your documents to the VSO late can delay your certification and, as a result, your payment may also be late.

 I'm using Chapter 33 (Post 9/11), why didn't I get my full BAH this month?

 - Depending on the training pursued the previous month and when benefits are effective, you could only be eligible for a week or two for that particular payment.
 Check the effective dates of your certification.

 - Your eligibility for the benefit could be less than 100%.
 Eligibility for BAH under the Post 9/11 Bill could range from 40% to 100%.
 Check your Certificate of Eligibility for your percentage.

 - Check the units certified.
-This could affect your BAH eligibility.
+The rate of pursuit, such as full-time, three-quarter time, part-time and less than part-time can also could affect your BAH eligibility.